Version Control For Campaigning

 -

-AI-Powered Automation: Artificial intelligence is being used to automate version control processes, such as identifying duplicate files or suggesting edits.
+AI-Powered Features: Artificial intelligence is being used to automate version control tasks, such as identifying duplicate files, suggesting edits, and predicting potential conflicts.

 -